nevakee716/cwPivotTable/help/Help_layout.md

 ## Data Deriver

-You can create some data deriver, if you want for exemple take only the month of a date you need to modify the file cwPivotTable.dataDeriver.js
+You can create some data deriver, if you want for exemple take only the month of a date you need to modify the file cwPivotTable.dataDeriver.js, there are some exemple there on what you can do.

 This required some javascript knowledge please ask a consultant